 A good ERP system can analyze and synthesize multiple data sources, creating a graphical display of sales patterns.
 This helps you spot seasonal shifts, downturns, and upticks that change how you manage inventory.
 Patterns surrounding large customer orders, for example, enable you to predict when such orders may occur and trigger production increases.

-Certain systems, such as Sage X3 and Sage 300 ERP, work well with inventory management solutions.
+Certain systems, such as Sage EM (formerly known as Sage X3) and Sage 300cloud (formerly known as Sage 300), work well with inventory management solutions.
 These solutions can help you more tightly regulate and control the flow of inventory and orders to contain costs and keep stock levels consistent.
 Sage Inventory Advisor helps prevent out-of-stock issues, improves fill rates, reduces carrying costs, and more.

 Other Resources for Smart Inventory Management